RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Text

 {n' āpi [[pramāṇādyabhyupagamo vāgvyavahārahetuḥ|dvitīyaḥ]] |
-tathā hi, syād apy evaṃ, yadi kathaka-pravartanīya:vāg-vyavahāraṃ prati pramāṇ'—ādīnāṃ hetutā tat-sattv'-ān:abhyupagame nivarteta |
+tathā hi, {syād apy evaṃ, yadi kathaka-pravartanīya:vāg-vyavahāraṃ prati pramāṇ'—ādīnāṃ hetutā tat-sattv'-ān:abhyupagame nivarteta |}₂₋₁
-na tv evaṃ saṃbhavati tathā sati tat-sattv'-ān:abhyupagantṝṇāṃ vāg-vyavahāra-svarūpam eva na niṣpadyeta; hetv-an:upapatteḥ |
+{na tv evaṃ saṃbhavati |
+tathā sati, tat-sattv'-ān:abhyupagantṝṇāṃ vāg-vyavahāra-svarūpam eva na niṣpadyeta; hetv-an:upapatteḥ |
-uktaś c' āyam artho ‘yan mādhyamik'—ādi-vāg-vyavahārāṇāṃ svarūp'-ālāpo na śakyata’ iti | ^p9
+uktaś c' āyam artho ‘yan mādhyamik'—ādi-vāg-vyavahārāṇāṃ svarūp'-ālāpo na śakyata’ iti |}₂₋₁ ^p9

 #### Translation

+And it's not the second.
+To explain, it might even be so if the fact that the means of valid knowledge etc are the cause of the utterance that the debaters have to produce were to cease when the they do not accept their existence.
+But that's not possible.
+If it were, the very nature of an utterance could not possibly obtain for those who do not accept their existence; their cause could not apply.
+And we have already addressed the idea that ‘since we cannot talk about the nature of the utterances of Mādhyamikas etc...’

 #### ŚM Commentary